…paced bottle feeding tips for a breastfeeding supportive style of bottle feeding

 - Boosting Bottle Feeding Bonding – 5 top tips… from AnalyticalArmadillo.co.uk

-- New thoughts on using bottle nipples with breastfed babies from Lactation Education Resources
+- New thoughts on using bottle nipples with breastfed babies (PDF) from Lactation Education Resources

 - Offering Your Breastfed Baby a Bottle by Becky Flora, BSed, IBCLC